 The specific patents that cover Crestron products are listed online at: patents.crestron.com.

 Crestron, the Crestron logo, Auto-Locking, CresFiber, Crestron Toolbox, DigitalMedia, DigitalMedia 8G, DigitalMedia 8G+, DM, DM 8G, DM 8G+, DMNet, QuickSwitch HD, and Sonnex are either trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and/or other countries.
-Blu-ray Disc is either a trademark or registered trademark of the Blu-ray Disc Association in the United States and/or other countries.
-Dolby, Dolby Digital, and the double-D symbol are either trademarks or registered trademarks of Dolby Laboratories in the United States and/or other countries.
-DTS, DTS-HD Master Audio, and the DTS logos and Symbol are either trademarks or registered trademarks of DTS, Inc. in the United States and/or other countries.
+Blu-ray and Blu-ray Disc are either trademarks or registered trademarks of the Blu-ray Disc Association in the United States and/or other countries.
+Dolby and the double-D symbol are either trademarks or registered trademarks of Dolby Laboratories in the United States and/or other countries.
+DTS-HD Master Audio and the DTS logos and Symbol are either trademarks or registered trademarks of DTS, Inc. in the United States and/or other countries.
 HDBaseT and the HDBaseT Alliance logo are either trademarks or registered trademarks of the HDBaseT Alliance in the United States and/or other countries.
 HDMI and the HDMI Logo are either trademarks or registered trademarks of HDMI Licensing LLC in the United States and/or other countries.
+Kaltura is either a trademark or registered trademark of Kaltura, Inc. in the United States and/or other countries.
+Wowza is either a trademark or registered trademark of Wowza Media Systems, LLC in the United States and/or other countries.
 Other trademarks, registered trademarks, and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Crestron disclaims any proprietary interest in the marks and names of others.
 Crestron is not responsible for errors in typography or photography.
-Specifications are subject to change without notice. ©2013 Crestron Electronics, Inc.
+Specifications are subject to change without notice. ©2014 Crestron Electronics, Inc.

 |2010 SVI Trade Awards|